Why we exist

 Show The Salary was born out of frustration at the lack of action being taken to address pay gaps and inequity in the charity sector.
 At the heart of our campaign is a commitment to fairness and equity, and to the people with lived experience of the impact of salary secrecy.

 One very basic enabler of these pay gaps is job roles being published without transparent salaries.
+You can read more on this on our Why Show The Salary? page.

 There’s a lot more work for the charity sector to do when it comes to tackling inequity and addressing power and privilege than just simply showing the salary for the roles they advertise.
 But we have to start somewhere and this should be the simplest of asks if we are serious about addressing the pay gaps we all know exist.